hesther/espsim/README.md

 # Comparison of electrostatic potential and shape
 This repository contains a small code snippet to calculate similarities of shapes and electrostatic potentials between molecules, see [manuscript](https://chemrxiv.org/engage/chemrxiv/article-details/6182a7f68ac7a22cf566624d).
 It is based on Python3, RDKit, Numpy and Scipy.
 The package furthermore contains functionalities to embed (create 3D coordinates) molecules with a constrained core using RDKit functions.

+## New

+* December 2021: ESPsim has exciting new features: A machine-learned partial charge model, as well as aligning and scoring of molecules without a common core.
+We furthermore added various benchmarks, see jupyter notebooks in the benchmarks folder.

 ## Table of Contents

 - [Installation](#installation)